cosmos/cosmos-sdk/docs/architecture/adr-004-genesis-modes.md

 In the SDK, when the `GenesisState` is initialized through a `InitGenesis` call, some of the `GenesisState` fields are loaded from a `genesis.json` file, whereas in other cases they are initialized (_i.e_ populated) if the corresponding object value from JSON is empty, undefined or its value is zero.

 This may lead to confusion because as is currently programmed, `InitGenesis` initializes _and_ loads the values at the same time.
-When in reallity they should be two separated disctinct processes.
+When in reality they should be two separated disctinct processes.

 A recurring case of this problem is to check if a balance is empty and initialize it